rohitb7/project/README.md

 ## If we wanted to deploy this to a real hospital setting, what features would we need to add and what other development activities would you want to do before declaring it ready?

-Adding fare more REST endpoints required in an enterprise application <br />
+Adding far more REST endpoints required in an enterprise application <br />
-Handling scalability using Data replication, CDN, async like kafka, caching Authentication <br />
+Handling scalability using Data replication, CDN, utilize messaging like kafka, caching <br />
+Authentication <br />
 Authorization <br />
 Dynamic tags <br />